gregsaun/prusa_i3_bear_upgrade/README.md

 As you will see in the bill of material, the recommended drill bit is a 5.3mm.

 If you break the frame, you can send an email to Prusa support to get a new one.
-You will find few in the chinese market as well.
+You will find few in the Chinese market as well.

 If you have access to a CNC machine, you can get the DXF here : [optional_parts/alu_frame/alu_frame.dxf](optional_parts/alu_frame/alu_frame.dxf)